 When to Take the Test

 The ideal time is between Grades 8 to 12, before you make key subject or college decisions.
 The earlier you get clarity, the smarter your next steps.
+But even college students and graduates benefit from testing.
+It’s never too late to understand why something fits or doesn’t.

 Final Thoughts